ruby-hyperloop/todo-tutorial/README.md

 *Note: If a component or tag block returns a string it is automatically wrapped in a SPAN, to insert a string in the middle you have to wrap it a SPAN like we did above.*

 I hope you are starting to see a pattern here.
 HyperReact components determine what to display based on the `state` of some objects.
 External events, such as mouse clicks, the arrival of new data from the server, and even timers update the `state`.
 HyperReact recomputes whatever portion of the display depends on the `state` so that the display is always in sync with the `state`.
-In our case the objects are the Todo model and its associated records, which has a number of associated internal `states`.
+In our case the objects are the Todo model and its associated records, which have a number of associated internal `states`.

-By the way, you don't have to use models to have states.
+By the way, you don't have to use Models to have states.
 We will see later that states can be as simple as boolean instance variables.

 ### Chapter 6: Routing